SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 ## Metaflow Card Details

-The Metaflow card shows the resource usage of the step both at the process and system level (including CPU, memory, GPU, disk and traffic), plus the cloud resource recommendations based on the collected data enriched with Spare Cores data on cloud servers.
+The Metaflow card shows the resource usage of the step both at the process and system level (including CPU, memory, GPU, disk, and traffic), plus the cloud resource recommendations based on the collected data enriched with Spare Cores data on cloud servers.